Chicks Dig Time Lords: Review

 Bioshock Rapture: Review

 The latest book that I finished is based on one of my all-time favorite video games.
 This book, Bioshock: Rapture, is a prequel novel based on the video game.
-Before I really talk about the plot of this book or go into my review, I’m going to talk a little about the video game because that will provide some insight into the book.
+Before I talk about the plot of this book or go into my review, I’m going to talk a little about the video game because that will provide some insight into the book.

-Bioshock takes place in 1960.
+BioShock takes place in 1960.
 The protagonist in the game is named Jack.
 After his plane crashes in the Atlantic, he finds shelter in a lighthouse.
 Upon entering the lighthouse, he discovers that it’s a secret entrance to Rapture.
 Rapture is an underwater city created by Andrew Ryan.
 When Jack discovers the city, he finds that the city has deteriorated.
-Atlas, a man in Rapture becomes Jack’s guide as he explains what has happened to the city.
+Atlas, a man in Rapture, becomes Jack’s guide as he explains what has happened to the city.
 One cause of the city’s destruction is plasmids.
 Plasmids are chemicals that you inject that give you powers such as shooting electricity, throwing fireballs, and telekinesis.
-These plasmids are really what caused Rapture’s downfall.
+These plasmids are what caused Rapture’s downfall.
 Over the course of the game, you meet characters and discover what really happened to this broken city.

 This book starts before Rapture was created.
 Major characters in this novel include: